-In order to enrich our conflict resolution abilities, Winter Witchcamp offered a workshop on Saturday, November 19th, 2016 in Minneapolis.
-This workshop included a training in conflict engagement, offered by a trainer from outside the Winter Witchcamp Community named Jeanne Poremba and a separate training in ritual to support harmony, led by the Harmony Restoration cell.
-Those who felt called to be harmony priestesses who were also already registered for camp, as well as other community members attended the workshop.
+In order to enrich our conflict resolution abilities, Winter Witchcamp offered a workshop on in 2016 in Minneapolis.
+This workshop included a training in conflict engagement, offered by a trainer from outside the Winter Witchcamp Community and a separate training, offered by the Cell, in ritual to support harmony.
+Those who felt called to be at-camp harmony priestesses who were also already registered for camp, as well as other community members attended the workshop.
 Online training videos and documents have since been created to provide future training for interested community members.
 Please contact the cell if you are interested in seeing the training materials.

 The Harmony Restoration Process(es)